amireppel/Tradir-assignment/README.md

 The Child component will only render the two buttons (Bid & Offer).
 Update the state of Main component from the child component when Bid/Offer buttons are clicked.
 Since nothing is expected to change inside child component, make sure the child component is going to be rendered only once.

+## Step Four NodeJS
+Inside server/routes create a new route "balance".
+The new route should expose a new endpoint for the client to fetch from.
+ - the client should pass a parameter in the request's body, the parameter's value will be `"bank1"/ "bank2"`.
+ - The response from the server will be mock values representing balance for the bank the user asked for.
+ - Add two buttons: "get bank1 balance", "get bank2 balance".
+ - get the response fronm the server and display the balance.